For some reason, the Parmelees often served as

 He was commissioned lieutenant of the 2nd Train

 Band at Farmington in 1759.
-He had two sons, Joshua and Joel, who served
+At least two of his

 |